-MK 15 - Phalanx Close-In Weapons System (CIWS)
+MK 15 - Phalanx Close-In Weapon System (CIWS)

 Fast-reaction, detect-through-engage, radar guided, 20-millimeter gun weapon system.

 Phalanx production started in 1978 with the Block 0 configuration, and was first installed in 1980 on the USS Coral Sea.
 The Block 1 configuration was installed on USS Wisconsin in 1988.
-The first Block 1B installation was on board the USS Underwood in 1999.
-The Phalanx program has had an active and continuous production, upgrade, and overhaul program since 1978.
+The first Block 1B installation was aboard USS Underwood (FFG-36) in 1999.
+The Phalanx program has had an active and continuous production, upgrade and overhaul program since 1978.

 |Point Of Contact|

 |General Characteristics, MK 15 |

 |Primary Function: Fast-reaction, detect-thru-engage, radar guided 20-millimeter gun weapon system.|

 |Contractor: Raytheon Systems Company (preceded by Hughes Missile Systems Company and purchased from General Dynamics Pomona Division in 1992).|

 |Date Deployed: Date Deployed: Block 0: 1980 (aboard USS Coral Sea) |